Sanju Samson: Return to form

-International cricket
+International career

-Maiden callup and debut (2014-15)
+Maiden call-up and debut

 In August 2014, Sanju was selected to India's 17-man squad to play in 5 ODIs and a Twenty20 against England.
 However, he did not make it to the final eleven in any of the matches and remained a backup keeper to MS Dhoni.
-In October 2014, he was called to the Twenty20 team to play a solitary T-20 against West Indies, which later got cancelled.
-In December 2014, he was named in India's 30-member probables list for the 2015 Cricket World Cup.
+In October 2014, he was called to the Twenty20 team to play a solitary T20 against West Indies, which later got cancelled.
+In December 2014, he was named in India's 30-member probables list for the 2015 Cricket World Cup but did not make to the final squad.
 In July 2015, he was drafted into the Indian squad against Zimbabwe for an ODI and two T20I matches as an injury replacement for Ambati Rayudu.
 He made his T20I debut against Zimbabwe at Harare on 19 July 2015.
 After a top-order collapse, Samson added 36 runs in the sixth wicket, along with Stuart Binny in a low-score chase.
 India eventually lost the match to Zimbabwe by 10 runs.

-Comeback and a stop-start career (2019-21)
+Comeback and a stop-start career (2019–21)

 In October 2019, he was recalled to the Indian side after four years as a part of India's Twenty20 International (T20I) squad for their series against Bangladesh; but was benched in the whole series.
 In November 2019, he was added to the Indian team for T20I series against West Indies after an injury to Shikhar Dhawan.
 In December 2019, he was named in the Twenty 20 squad to play against Sri Lanka.
 He featured in the third T20I and was dismissed in the second ball, after hitting the first for a sixer.
-He was selected for the T20I series of the India tour of New Zealand replacing an injured Shikhar Dhawan but failed to create the desired impact with the bat with a string of low scores.
+He was selected for the T20I series of the India tour of New Zealand replacing an injured Shikhar Dhawan but failed to create an impact with the bat with a string of low scores.

 In October 2020, he was named in India's Twenty20 International (T20I) squad for their series against Australia.
 On 9 November 2020, he was added to India's One Day International (ODI) squad, also for their series against Australia.
 He played all the three Twenty20s but flattered to deceive.
 He was dropped from India's Twenty20 International squad for their next series against England.

 In June 2021, he was named in India's One Day International (ODI) and Twenty20 International (T20I) squads for their series against Sri Lanka.
-He made his ODI debut on 23 July 2021, for India against Sri Lanka.
-He disappointed with the bat in the T20 series in which a depleted Team India lost to Sri Lanka.
-He missed out from the Indian squad for the 2021 ICC Men's T20 World Cup, held in October 2021.
+He made his ODI debut on 23 July 2021 in the dead rubber third ODI playing run-a-ball innings of 46 and ended on the losing side.
+He disappointed with the bat in the T20 series in which a depleted Team India lost to Sri Lanka 2–1 with Samson scoring only 34 runs.
+He missed out from the Indian squad for the 2021 ICC Men's T20 World Cup, held in October 2021, because of his poor form in T20s.